Direct and Adaptable Mesh-Gaussian Scene Reconstruction from Multi-View Images: Experiments

-We train the original 3DGS model for 20,000 iterations to obtain a set of Gaussians, whose center positions are treated as a point cloud.
-We then employ Alpha Shapes \cite{Edelsbrunner83_AlphaShape} to extract a coarse mesh and make it watertight \cite{Huang18_watertight}, which is subsequently used to construct an SDF grid.
-Additionally, the background Gaussians are retained and continuously trained in the later stages.
+We first train the original 3DGS model for 20{,}000 iterations to obtain a set of Gaussians.
+Their centers are treated as a point cloud, from which we extract a coarse, watertight mesh using Alpha Shapes \cite{Edelsbrunner83_AlphaShape} and post-processing \cite{Huang18_watertight}.
+This mesh is then used to construct the initial SDF grid.
+The background Gaussians are retained and continuously optimized in subsequent stages.

-Our approach differs from others \cite{Munkberg22_Nvdiffrec,Shen23_FlexiCubes} that randomly initialize the SDF, which would cause an OOM issue when the scene becomes large.
-Thanks to the fast optimization and the discrete nature of 3DGS, we are able to capture the coarse geometry using only 5-20 minutes.
+Unlike methods that initialize the SDF randomly \cite{Munkberg22_Nvdiffrec,Shen23_FlexiCubes}, our strategy avoids memory overflow (OOM) issues in large-scale scenes.
+Thanks to the fast optimization and discrete structure of 3DGS, we can extract reliable coarse geometry within 5 to 20 minutes.